 A bird sanctuary was just a short walk from our campsite, and it was really neat.
 We saw several different species of birds, and Ellie was ecstatic.

 We packed up after our 5 night stay and headed a little further west, on our way to Big Bend National Park.
-Our next stop was a picnic area overlooking the Pecos River, and it was free!
+Our next stop was this picnic area overlooking the Pecos River, and it was free!

 Choke Canyon State Park is a place that you can go to relax, enjoy nature, and get away from it all.
 We all loved the slower pace and peaceful feeling that we experienced while camping here.

 We would love to stay at Choke Canyon State Park if we are ever in the area again!